FlowFuse/website/src/webinars/2023/industrial-data-node-red.md

 To attend the webinar please register in advance.

 **About Steve:**
-Steve McLaughlin, Node-RED OSS Developer at FlowForge, will be leading this webinar.
+Steve McLaughlin, Node-RED OSS Developer at FlowFuse, will be leading this webinar.
 Steve has over 25 years as an engineer in the automotive sector primarily interfacing field technologies and IS/IT.
 During his work in the automotive industry, he discovered the power of using Node-RED to connect, integrate and visualize industrial data.
 Steve is also a long time member of the Node-RED community.